Avatar: The Last Airbender season 3: Reception

 The season received critical acclaim, winning a 2008 Peabody Award.
 Jamie S. Rich from DVD Talk remarked, "In addition to the solid writing, Avatar the Last Airbender [sic] also has amazing animation.
 The character designs, with its roots in classic Asian folklore, are colorful and inventive, and the overall animation is smooth and consistently executed".
 Jamie S. Rich wrote in another review:

 Henrik Batallones, a BuddyTV Staff Columnist, also noted the wide variety of positive reviews from the press for the series finale, noting that sources such as The New York Times and Toon Zone gave Avatar: The Last Airbender "glowing reviews".

 The season also received praise for its video, redemption of Zuko, and sound quality.
 Nick Lyons from DVD Talk felt that the video quality appeared better than previous seasons, which had also garnered additional awards.
 He also remarks that the sound is "spot on...as per usual."
 At the 2008 Annie Awards, the season won "Best Animated Television Production for Children".
 At the same Annie Awards, Joaquim Dos Santos won the "Best Directing in an Animated Television Production" caption for his directing in "Into the Inferno".
 Joaquim Dos Santos also gave Avatar: The Last Airbender a nomination at Annecy 2008 for his work with "The Day of Black Sun Part 2: The Eclipse".
 Additionally, music editor and composer Jeremy Zuckerman and the sound editing team were nominated a Golden Reel award for "Best Sound Editing in a Television Animation" for their work in "Avatar Aang".

-DVD releases
+Home media release

 The first three DVD volumes contain five episodes each, and the fourth volume contains six.
 A later boxed set contained all four volumes.
 The first DVD was released on October 30, 2007, and the complete boxed set was released on September 16, 2008.
 They are released by Paramount Home Entertainment.
 Each of the individual Season Three DVDs also comes complete with an exclusive comic book.
 The Complete Book 3 Collection DVD includes the following DVD extras: Inside Sozin's Comet: Exclusive Four-Part Commentary by Creators, The Women of Avatar: The Last Airbender, Book 3 Finale Pencil Test Animation and Into the Fire Nation at San Diego Comic-Con.
-The boxed set was released on February 1, 2010 in the United Kingdom.
+The boxed set was released on February 1, 2010, in the United Kingdom.